KarolDuracz/SVG-Mind-Tree/version_3/README.md

 I'll write a summary of this repo here.
 I probably won't add more, because it's a base.
 And by default, I need it for something else, these graphs.
 But now I've started thinking about the data, whether such maps make sense, etc. Because I've started measuring various things, like distance on a 2D plane and between layers of individual neurons in networks.
 And not just Euclidean ones. (...)
 I won't post anything more for now.
 I'll just leave the last image that started all the fun with these memory maps.
 I simply classified a small network into three layers ( yellow, red, blue dots ) and started measuring the distance between neurons in 2D ( on this canvas on the right ) and between layers in the network.
 So...
 <br /><br />
 On this image, I've highlighted a neuron from layer 2 (second layer), and these tables show the distances to the rest of the neurons in this layer.
 There are four of them.
 Yellow dots. (...)
 There's also a 2D Cosine proj. on the right.
 But it would be better to simply use euclidian here to see the distances around the point I've highlighted in yellow.
 But I had cosine set here.
+<br /><br />
+So the conclusion was that neurons can be transformed to a 2d plane in this way... the rest of story is this repo.

 ![dump](https://github.com/KarolDuracz/SVG-Mind-Tree/blob/main/version_3/images_ver3/last%20words%20for%20this%20demos.png?raw=true)